kees1948/UniFLEX/Software/Networking/NetBoot/README.md

 others to be not served.
 Remember however that the device has a maximum throughput it can handle, so that is distributed over all active sockets.

-GPPNETPROM is a ready to apply image for your CPU09GPP/09NET combo.
+NETROMGPP is a ready to apply image for your CPU09GPP/09NET combo.

 It does NOT initialize the network device from the ROM.